 Fast forward three centuries, travel 500km north and the recipe that we know today as pesto alla genovese - basil pesto - was first published.

-Of course, every Ligurian from the rich to the poor already knew that they had the perfect array of ingredients growing in abundance all around them: the creamiest pine nuts, the most intense basil, olives to rival the Spanish, and of course, the inimitable Parmesan.
+Of course, every Ligurian from the rich to the poor already knew that they had the perfect array of ingredients growing in abundance all around them: the creamiest pine nuts, world-class basil, garlic to rival the French and the inimitable Parmesan.
 They had reached pesto perfection.